Clastify logo

 Image

-In practical work, a ramp is used to test this by measuring the distance along the ramp, the vertical drop of the centre of mass, and repeated times for the descent.
-Timing uncertainty is usually reduced with a longer ramp or electronic timing.
-The measured acceleration or descent time can then be compared with the value predicted using the supplied expression for (I).
+In practical work, a ramp can test this idea by measuring the distance along the ramp, the vertical drop of the centre of mass, and repeated descent times.
+Timing uncertainty is usually reduced by using a longer ramp or electronic timing.
+The measured acceleration or descent time can then be compared with the value predicted using the supplied expression for II.

 Were those notes helpful?